 This happened a while back, but the years of not knowing what I could safely eat were hard.
-Sometimes I still have anxiety dreams about being at a party and not being able find anything I can eat.
+Sometimes, I still have anxiety dreams about being at a party and not being able to find anything I can eat.

-And if I’m hosting, I plan a full meal that both my guests and I will find satisfying and delicious.
+If I’m hosting, I plan a low histamine meal that both my guests and I will find satisfying and delicious.

-I’ve put together some of my favorite recipes for you.
 I’ve laid out a full menu (with options) for if you host.
-Or you can take any of these to a potluck dinner if you are going out.
+Or you can take any of these to a potluck dinner when you are going out, too.

-No energy to cook?
+No energy to cook for yourself or others?
 You could consider asking a family member or friend to help you as an early holiday or birthday gift.